-Check points every 10 kms may sound like a heavenly break but I am greeted by "Ca va?"....the race is organised by French and if I hear another "Ca va?" when its quite clear I'm not fucking Ca va, then death will become them... to take thoughts of pain away I've enjoyed thinking of new ways to slaughter French people: nothing against them but they are an easy target::: today I reached 46 :: death by dishwasher..
+Check points every 10 kms may sound like a heavenly break but I am greeted by "Ca va?".....the race is organised by French and if I hear another "Ca va?" when its quite clear I'm not fucking 'Ca va', then death will become them... to take thoughts of pain away I've enjoyed thinking of new ways to slaughter French people - nothing in particular against them but they are an easy target.
+Today I reached number 46 - death by dishwasher.
 I will spare you the graphic details.
-Household appliances have been a contstant thread in my dehydrated, delirious state: this is no place for dreams and visions just survival... the backpack and kit have been another unsuspecting joy; some competitors seem to be running with crisp packets stapled to their backs.
+Household appliances have been a constant thread in my dehydrated, delirious state, this is no place for dreams and visions just survival.
+The backpack and kit have been another unsuspecting joy; some competitors seem to be running with crisp packets stapled to their backs.
 I, on the other hand, carry 3 Berber families and their household appliances and, unable to be grateful for the free lift, express their thoughts through sores that periodically exhale puss.

 So I've learnt that my body can hurt in new ways that I never thought possible.
-Before this I was agnostic but now I think I might turn to God, just in case there is hell.. its going to be like this...
-I am not alone in my suffering - one of the few sick solaces I have is knowing that the person behind me is suffering more.
+Before this I was agnostic but now I think I might turn to God, just in case there may be a hell.. for if there is, then its going to be like this.
+Fortunately, I am not alone in my suffering - one of the few sick solaces I have is knowing that the person behind me is probably suffering more.
 Sadly there is no one behind me, except some marbles I lost on Day 1.
-The only highlight of the day is crawling into my sleeping bag cooking up some food; smoking a fag then falling into a delirious sleep where I pretend I'm playing darts in a pub in Dartford: the joy is waking up and having to do this again.. after this I'm strictly staying to petty sports: darts; ping pong, pool, smoking and bowls:
+The only highlight of the day is crawling into my sleeping bag, cooking up some food; smoking a fag (oh I started with 200 Marboro) then falling into a delirious sleep where I pretend I'm playing darts in a pub in Dartford.
+The joy is waking up and having to do this again - after this I'm strictly staying to petty sports: darts; ping pong, pool, smoking and bowls.

-Day 6/7
+DAY 6 & 7

 Reports of my demise, I'm afraid are grossly premature.
 The final few days of the race have passed in a joyous state of relaxation and inner calm.
 I have been skippering a 80ft pleasure boat around the Marianas Islands south of Japan.
 As the only man with a cross cultural crew of bikini clad nympettes, it was, I'm afraid, my duty to deal with a French stowaway that was found this morning; unfortunately he was forced to walk the plank.
-Not much else to report from HMSAnthrax.
+Not much else to report from HMS Anthrax.
 In my absence, my alter-ego Colin has agreed to file the report from the remainder of the race:

 In amongst the sandstorms that regretfully raged after completing the 76kmstage, rumours spread around the camp of a French official brutally attacked with a cooking stove and 'ca va?' scrawled in his own blood across his shirt.
 He remains in a critical condition and apparently has said only 715 715, 715 to investigators.
-A feral looking crossbred gorilla/Albanian refugee was seen fleeing the scene manically screaming cheese eating surrender monkeys.
+A feral looking crossbred gorilla/Albanian refugee was seen fleeing the scene manically screaming 'cheese eating surrender monkeys'.